Belaya air base

-Station history
+History

+Soviet era

 An air defense unit, the 350th Fighter Aviation Regiment PVO (Military Unit: 65319), arrived at Belaya in 1946 or 1950 and was equipped with the Mikoyan-Gurevich MiG-17, 1955–1962, the Sukhoi Su-9, 1961–1967, and the Tupolev Tu-128 (NATO: Fiddler) from 1967.

 In 1954 Belaya was used as a staging base for Tupolev Tu-4 aircraft sent to China to observe American fusion bomb tests in the Pacific, but the runway was unpaved at this time.
-Sometime around the late 1950s the airfield was upgraded and its received the nuclear bomber missions starting during the late 1960s.
+Sometime around the late 1950s the airfield was upgraded and it received nuclear bomber missions starting during the late 1960s.

 By 1982 Western intelligence showed that Belaya supported two Tu-22M2 Backfire-B regiments subordinate to the Irkutsk Air Army, and a PVO air defense Tu-128 Fiddler regiment subordinate to the Novosibirsk Air Defense District.

 In 1984 the air defense regiment moved to Bratsk Airport.
 It was in succession part of the 26th Air Defence Division, the 39th Air Defence Corps, and the 54th Air Defence Corps.
 However, the bomber regiments remained.

-Units stationed at Belaya 1945-1994 included:
+Units stationed at Belaya from 1945 to 1994 included: